YinJianchuan/ManOverboard/README.md

 The video obtained from the UAV acquisition was taken every 5 seconds and filtered to finalize 956 images, and the resolution of the images is 3840 x 2160.
 The team confirmed that the benchmark contained 956 images and 35119 objects with bounding boxes.
 In addition, the benchmark was divided into a training set and a test set at a ratio of approximately 9:1, as described below:

-- Train Set: 860 images
+- Train Set: 764 images
+- Val Set: 96 images
 - Test Set: 96 images

 Each image has been manually annotated and categorized in both COCO and YOLO formats, and all annotations were reviewed by vision experts..
 The annotations are divided into three categories: